mjccardoso/wine-quality-prediction/README.md

 - `models/`: Saved models and their performance metrics.

 ## Using
+Check for 'which python' and 'python --version'

+Install python3.11.7:
+    -> run python3.11.7 -m venv venv

+Windows -> venv\Scripts\activate
+Mac -> source venv/bin/activate

+Check for 'which python' and 'python --version'

-In terminal to activate python enviroment 'source venv/bin/activate', be sure to be in root folder /wine-quality-prediction.
+In terminal to activate python enviroment 'source venv/bin/activate' for mac and venv\Scripts\activate for windows, be sure to be in root folder /wine-quality-prediction.

 If deployment doesn't work, run: python3 app/runNotebook.py inside the enviroment to produce the models at the same librarys as the execution of python3 app/app.py

 ## Installation
 To install the necessary packages, run: